aws-amplify/aws-sdk-ios/CONTRIBUTING.md

 ## Getting Started

 To start contributing to the AWS iOS SDK, first make sure you have the latest version of [Xcode](https://developer.apple.com/xcode/) installed.
 There are many different ways to build frameworks for iOS developers but we love to use [Cocoapods](https://guides.cocoapods.org/using/getting-started.html) and these instructions will include how to get started with Cocoapods so make sure that is installed as well if you'd like to follow along.
-You can install cocoapods by simply running:
+You can install Cocoapods by simply running:

 ```bash
 sudo gem install cocoapods